Do qubits dream of entangled sheep? Quantum measurement without classical output: The quantum observer

-The swap measurement above is an extreme example of a new type of measurement which can exist when considering quantum observers with perfect quantum memories.
-We now show that this type of measurement is not only physically feasible, but that the dephased swap is also fairly commonplace.
+The swap \quesurement{} is an extreme example of a new capability granted by quantum \sensors{} with ideal quantum memories.
+We now show that this \quesurement{} is not only physically feasible, but that the dephased swap is also fairly commonplace.